 In the future, BOK will intensify its CBDC research and will focus on CBDC-based tokenized insoles.
 In addition, she plans to expand research in cooperation with other banks and the Kftci.

 The report recognizes the progress in regulating crypto assets through the introduction of the framework law for digital assets, but indicates that the regulatory framework is not yet complete to enable cryptocurrency payments.
-The BOK also actively participates in discussions about Stablecoins to gain further knowledge in this area.
+The BOK also actively participates in discussions about stablecoins to gain further knowledge in this area.

 The planned improvements to the payment system and the increased research of the BOK in the CBDC area suggest that the bank strives to keep up with the latest developments in payment and create the basics for future innovations in the financial sector.